ax-vasquez/go-wedding-api/README.md

 1. Generate the new docs using `swag init --parseDependency --parseInternal`
     * The flags are required so that it can infer details about objects that are not directly used in the API, but inherited by ones that are

+## Building

+Run `make build` to create a production-optimized build.

+All builds are placed in the `bin` directory, which is not committed to this repository.

 ## Local development

 **Quick steps**